 Foreign Policy AdvisorUnited States European Command CJTF-HOA Foreign Policy Advisor Biography

-Mr. Scott B. Ticknor serves as the Foreign Policy Advisor (POLAD) for the Combined Joint Task Force-Horn of Africa.
-In this position, he advises the Commanding General and his staff on foreign policy matters related to the command’s mission and activities in East Africa.
-Mr. Ticknor arrived at his position on September 8, 2016.
+Ms. Nancy Cohen serves as the Foreign Policy Advisor (POLAD) for the Combined Joint Task Force-Horn of Africa.
+In this position, she advises the Commanding General and his staff on foreign policy matters related to the command’s mission and activities in East Africa.
+Ms. Cohen arrived at her position on September 28, 2017.

 Ms. Cohen most recently served as Deputy Director of the Office of Analytic Outreach Office in the Bureau of Intelligence and Research (INR) at the Department of State in Washington D.C.
 Coordinating analytic exchanges, seminars, and other colloquia, this office provides U.S. policymakers and intelligence analysts with opportunities to benefit from a broad spectrum of private sector expertise, research, and analysis on current and emerging foreign policy and national security issues.
 Prior to her assignment in INR, Ms. Cohen was Deputy and later Acting Director of the Africa Bureau’s Office for East African Affairs, during the period in which the United States recognized a Government of Somalia for the first time in twenty years, exchanged ambassadors, and initiated bilateral and international reengagement.